EMPAT94/Notes/rsync.md

 > Rsync is a fast and extraordinarily versatile file copying tool.
 It can copy locally, to/from another host over any remote shell, or to/from a remote rsync daemon.

-> It is famous for its delta-transfer algo‐ rithm, which reduces the amount of data sent over the network by sending only the differences between the source files and the existing files in the destination.
+> It is famous for its delta-transfer algorithm, which reduces the amount of data sent over the network by sending only the differences between the source files and the existing files in the destination.

 - Basic Usage: